NeneWang/Concept-Logs/pages/Schedule-Objective Approach.md

 - Portfolio Based Approach
 	- They are something you shoul able to document and add to your portfolio.
 	- Credentials in the industry.
-	- Developing Popular and Reusable Libraries
+	- Developing/Contributing to Popular and Reusable Libraries
 		- Requires expercy in a domain.
 		- Reading About the topics, and doing a proof of concepts, building a research report about it and publish it in your profile
 			- DEAP: https://github.com/DEAP/deap